JimmyXwtx/COVID-19-Impact-Project/docus/docs/d03-Community.md

 title: Community Voices
 ---

-A possible vision for memorializing essential workers of the COVID-19 pandemic Covid pandemic.
+A possible vision for memorializing essential workers of the COVID-19 pandemic.
 by Shindy Johnson.

 ## Summary